akosik/Memory-Heirarchy/README.md

 ###Times
 The latencies for each cache are more in line with the the times mentioned in the memory hierarchy lecture.
-That is, the L2 cache has latency around 3-5ns, the L1 cache is about the same, and so is the L3 (the beginning of L3 is a little under its expected latency but when the likelihood of an L2 cache hit is factored in it works out quite well).
-Main memory is also slightly faster than shown in the norvig article--
-60-90ns as opposed to 100ns--but right on when compared to the number in the memory hierarchy lecture.
+That is, the L2 cache has latency around 3-5ns, the L1 cache is about 1-2ns, and the L3 cache spans 12-40 (the beginning of L3 is a little under its expected latency but when the likelihood of an L2 cache hit is factored in it works out quite well).
+Main memory is also slightly faster than shown in the norvig article--60-90ns as opposed to 100ns--but right on when compared to the number in the memory hierarchy lecture.
 I assume that caches have sped up since 1998, when the article was written, so I think the slide from class is more accurate.